LeoSouzaNunes/user-registration-api/README.md

     npm run start
 ```

-To check if it's everything ready to go, make a get request on http://localhost:5000/check you receive back a "mate" message.
+To check if it's everything ready to go, make a get request on http://localhost:5000/check you receive back a "mate!" message.